-105% to 125% for 2 minute duration.
-126% to 150% for 1 minute duration.
+105% to 150% for 1 minute duration.

-The UPS Module Operation/Display panel LED indication will illuminate to identify an overload condition.
+A message located on the touch screen shall identify the overload condition.
 If the time limit associated with the overload condition expires or the overload is in excess of the set current, the load power shall be transferred to the bypass source without interruption.

-Inverter Current Limit
+I. Inverter Current Limit

-The inverter output current shall be limited to 230% of rated load current.
-Two current transformers in separate locations on the output (and operating separately offering redundancy) shall be employed as means of current sensing.
+The inverter output current shall be limited to 300% of rated load current.
+Two current transformers in separate locations on the output (and operating separately, offering redundancy) shall be employed as means of current sensing.

-The inverter current limit protects inverter components from damage due to excessive over-current (Excessive load, faults and reverse current)
+The inverter current limit protects inverter components from damage due to excessive overcurrent (e.g. excessive load, faults and reverse current)